The Mark of the Beast & Seal of God (Rev. 13-14) - Part II

 |(G)||Gain victory over beast (15:2) - They heed the 3 Angels' Messages.|

-Seal of God = Willingly and persistently obeying God's law.
+Seal of God = God's mark of His law impressed upon your mind, so that you willingly, habitually and persistently obey God's law.
 God's servants are sealed only in their foreheads (Rev. 7:3) and the 144,000 have their Father's name written in their foreheads (Rev. 14:1).
 They follow God's law because it becomes part of their character/mind.
 This is the new covenant promise that God will write His law on their hearts (Heb.
 8:10).
 God's law is sealed in His followers (Is.
 8:16) by the Holy Spirit (Eph.
 1:13, 4:30, 2 Cor.
 1:22) as their characters are molded and settled into place.
-Because the main difference between the sea beast's law and God's law is the commandment to keep the 7th day holy, this issue will receive special attention in the end-times.
-The day on which you worship is a sign of allegiance to the one whom you obey (see more about the Seal of God).
+One of the prominent differences between the sea beast's law and God's law is the commandment to keep the 7th day holy.
+Revelation emphasizes this issue because only the Creator is worthy of worship (Rev. 4:10-11, 14:7) and the Sabbath is the reminder of creation/re-creation (Ex.
+20:8-11, Heb.
+4:4, Ez.
+20:12, Ex.
+31:13).
+The day on which a person worships is a sign of allegiance to the one whom they obey.
+(See more about the Seal of God).

 Revelation 14:6-12 "6 And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people, 7 Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of waters.
 8 And there followed another angel, saying, Babylon is fallen, is fallen, that great city, because she made all nations drink of the wine of the wrath of her fornication.
 9 And the third angel followed them, saying with a loud voice, If any man worship the beast and his image, and receive his mark in his forehead, or in his hand, 10 The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone in the presence of the holy angels, and in the presence of the Lamb: 11 And the smoke of their torment ascendeth up for ever and ever: and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name.
 12 Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus."